MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-add-autopilot-devices-and-profile.md

 # Use the step-by-step guide to add Autopilot devices and profile

 > [!NOTE]
 > Microsoft Defender for Business is rolling out to Microsoft 365 Business Premium customers, beginning March 1, 2022.
 This offering provides additional security features for devices.
-[Learn more about Defender for Business](../../security/defender-business/mdb-overview.md).
+[Overview of Microsoft Defender for Business](../security/defender-business/mdb-overview.md).

 You can use Windows AutoPilot to set up **new** Windows 10 devices for your business so they're ready for use when you give them to your employees.